Biodiversity act

 Ecosystems

-The National list of ecosystems that are threatened and in need of protection recognises the importance of ecosystems in South Africa.
-Any person who wants to develop or mine in a listed ecosystem must first undertake an environmental impact assessment and be granted an environmental authorisation (in addition to any other rights and licences) before the development or mining activities can begin.
+The National List of Ecosystems Threatened and in Need of Protection highlights the significance of ecosystems in South Africa.
+Anyone planning to develop or mine within a listed ecosystem must first conduct an environmental impact assessment and obtain environmental authorisation, along with any other necessary rights and licences, before commencing activities.

 International Trade